YEAR LAUNCHED 2004

 WADADLI PEN Finalists have gone on to achieve in the literary arts and other areas (N.B.
 Wadadli Pen does not take credit for their accomplishments; merely joins in celebrating them for continuing to strive and continuing to create)…

-Rilys Adams, now an attorney, who released a spoken word CD Laid Bare (2009) and several self-published books since as seen in Antiguan and Barbudan Writings
+Rilys Adams, now an attorney, who released a spoken word CD Laid Bare (2009), continues to self-publish several ebooks per year as seen in Antiguan and Barbudan Writings

-Shem Alexander is an emerging visual artist (“recognized for his innovative and unique paintings on the West Indian turpentine tree bark” – the Antiguan) who has participated in several national art shows and is also spotlighted in the Simply Antigua and Barbuda edition cited above
+Shem Alexander is an emerging visual artist (whose work has been described as “innovative an unique” – the Antiguan) who has participated in several national art shows and is also spotlighted in the Simply Antigua and Barbuda edition cited above

 Vega Armstrong, as of 2015, at only 14, ventured into music, initially doing covers but then spreading her wings as not only a singer but a songwriter with 2016’s The River Effect